Where do you enter insurance in the tax return?

-Correctly enter insurance in the tax return and leverage savings potential
+Correctly declare insurance on your tax return and make use of savings potential

 Minutes